The Amorous Cannibal: Critical reception

 In The Age reviewer Jennifer Strauss noted the collection's "straightforwardness of line and grotesquerie".
 She concluded that "It is not easy to finger a quintessential Wallace-Crabbe poem; one needs the whole collection to begin to sense the subjectivity of this Protean performer."

-Writing in Australian Book Review Peter Porter noted that this collection shows Wallace-Crabbe writing with "with twice the élan [he] had at the beginning" of his career.
+Writing in Australian Book Review Peter Porter noted that this collection shows Wallace-Crabbe writing "with twice the élan [he] had at the beginning" of his career.
 He continued: "The Amorous Cannibal is as fizzy a book of poems as you could ask to read.
 Language manages to play on its own, relying on the shapes of nature encoded in it, and at the same time the proverbial things the poet has to say (which is the main reason for his rounding up his words) lose none of their essential decorum."